exasperlnc/leetcode/README.md

 Just got a solution that solves the problems, but it's not very efficient.
 The original problem doesn't allow using the division operation, so I need to compe up with a solution that doesn't involve recalculating the entire operation again.

+New solution is much more efficient, operating in linear time.